krutika-ladani/THEsaurus/README.md

-THEsaurus:- This is my attempt at building a simple offline dictionary application using Python's tkinker GUI toolkit
+ This is my attempt at building a simple offline dictionary application using Python's tkinker GUI toolkit